almogre02/OOP-Directional-weighted-graph/README.md

 - Names: Almog Reuveny & Saar Barel.
 In this assignment we built a directional weighted graph by data structures and running pokemons game by catching them with agents and gain points by each catch .
-We used hashMap,Queue,List and Stack.
+We used HashMap,Queue,List and Stack.
 There are 2 parts to the task:
 -The first part: represents a positive directional weighted graph.
  -DWGraph_DS: represents a directional weighted graph.